aseprite/docs/basics.md

 * [Export your sprite](exporting.md) as a `.gif` file to publish your image on a website, as a numbered sequence of individual `.png` files (one file per frame), or as a single `.png` file with all frames arranged in a single row or column, or as a 2-D [sprite sheet](sprite-sheet.md).

- You may choose from any of several other file formats during _Save As_ and _Export _as well, depending on your colour depth choices and personal preferences!)
+ You may choose from any of several other file formats during _Save As_ and _Export _as well, depending on your color depth choices and personal preferences!)

 The [workspace](workspace.md) section describes the basic elements of the Aseprite window, and the [workflow](workflow.md) section describes a typical workflow in more detail.